Highway-Kebabbery/CONQUEST-LIMS/to-do-list.md

 curiosity: benefits of JSON vs YAML?

+Upon return: Mimic ES logic from chemicals in lots.

 Add to docs: future upgrades:
 THESE GO ON THE README ITSELF TO SHOW I THINK ABOUT SYSTEM DESIGN Add ability to search specific list of lots to future upgrades (not one lot, not all lots, but a specific subset, such as all lots returned by an ES query)